OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Semester-End Project Showcase**\
-**Date & Time: 14th May 2026, 9:00am IST**\
-**Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully hosted its Semester-End Project Showcase featuring comprehensive presentations from all project teams.
-Teams working on mobile security testing, web vulnerability assessment, and API security framework development demonstrated their research findings, tools developed, and security insights gained throughout the semester.
-The event included live demonstrations, technical deep-dives, and Q&A sessions with faculty members and industry guests.
-This showcase highlighted the practical application of security concepts learned during the semester and provided a platform for teams to share their work with the broader academic community.

-## Next Meetup/Event

 **Chapter Meetup**\
 **Date & Time: 10th June 2026, 3:00pm IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter will conduct its chapter meetup to kick off the Summer Semester 2026 with renewed energy and ambitious goals.
-The session will introduce new members to the chapter community, outline exciting project opportunities for the upcoming semester, and present the semester roadmap.
-Members will learn about planned workshops, industry collaboration initiatives, and opportunities for participation in cybersecurity competitions.
-This meetup aims to energize the community for the new semester while welcoming fresh talent and fostering collaboration among all participants.
+OWASP NIE Student Chapter successfully conducted its chapter meetup to kick off the Summer Semester 2026 with renewed energy and ambitious goals.
+The session introduced new members to the chapter community, outlined exciting project opportunities for the upcoming semester, and presented the semester roadmap.
+Members learned about planned workshops, industry collaboration initiatives, and opportunities for participation in cybersecurity competitions.
+This meetup energized the community for the new semester while welcoming fresh talent and fostering collaboration among all participants.

+## Next Meetup/Event

+**Stay tuned for our upcoming Meetups/Events!**